 Rise and shine early and head for your first slice of indulgence.
 They’ve cracked it at Eggspectation down at JBR, with a giant menu of egg dishes.
 Next up, one of the best things to do in Dubai: beat the crowds and take one of the world’s fastest elevators all the way up to the 124th floor of the famous Burj Khalifa skyscraper.
 It’s only when you’re getting those falcon’s-eye views of Dubai that you can see just how far this crazy city has expanded, in the middle of a desert.

 If it’s Friday, cancel everything else.
-For a feast like no other, the Big Friday Brunch held weekly at Al Qasr hotel in Madinat Jumeirah in Dubai should be your top pick!
-It takes 130 chefs 48 hours to prepare this belly-bustiing spread of scrumptiousness.
-There’s meat, seafood, cheese, jellybeans, sushi (whatever you can imagine is probably there) plus 35 live cooking stations and over 280 international dishes on the buffet tables.
+For a feast like no other, the Big Friday Brunch held weekly at Al Qasr Hotel in Madinat Jumeirah in Dubai should be your top pick!
+It takes 130 chefs 48 hours to prepare this belly-busting spread of scrumptiousness.
+There’s meat, seafood, cheese, jellybeans, sushi (whatever you can imagine is probably there) plus 35 live cooking stations, and over 280 international dishes on the buffet tables.
 Wear loose pants.